Assignment 2 File System

 bump-chain

-If you paused execution when bump::Allocator::alloc()
+If you paused execution when bump::Allocator::alloc() gets called, what

 would the backtrace look like?
 Asked another way: explain in detail how a call

-leads to a call to your bump::Allocator::alloc()
+like v.push(i) leads to a call to your bump::Allocator::alloc() method.

 Subphase E: Bin Allocator